-Deaf and Hard of Hearing Services (DHHS):

-Serving students who are Deaf or Hard of Hearing
+Deaf and Hard of Hearing Services: Serving students who are Deaf or Hard of Hearing.

 Accommodations are not provided retroactively.
-Students are encouraged to register with the LA Center or DHHS at the start of their program.
+Students are encouraged to register with CARS or DHHS at the start of their program.

-Contact information during Co-Vid 19:

-The Learning Accommodations Center is scheduling remote appointments from 9:00 am to 5:00 pm.
-There are no face to face appointments being scheduled at this time.
-Communications can be flexible based on student's needs and may consist of the following communication options: email, phone, Zoom, Skype, and text messaging.
-To get started, students may contact us as outlined below:
+The Center for Accessibility Resources & Services is scheduling appointments Mondays through Fridays.
+Communications/meetings can be flexible based on student's needs and may consist of the following communication options: Zoom, Phone, In-Person or Email.

+To get started students may contact us as outlined below:

-- Call the LA Center main number 978-556-3654 or email lacenter@necc.mass.edu - DHHS call 978-241-7045 (VP/Voice) or email deafservices@necc.mass.edu - To request an Interpreter or communication access email: interpret@necc.mass.edu
+- Call the Center for Accessibility Resources & Services main number 978-556-3654 or email centerforaccess@necc.mass.edu. - Deaf and Hard of Hearing Services call 978-241-7045 (VP/Voice) or email deafservices@necc.mass.edu. - To request an Interpreter or communication access email: interpret@necc.mass.edu - Individual staff members can be contacted via email